-People rely on their sense of touch to quickly pull away from a hot object or feel changes in terrain under their feet.
+People rely on their sense of touch to quickly pull away from a hot object or to feel changes in terrain under their feet.
 These are referred to as sensations.
-It’s known as impaired sensation if you can’t feel as well, especially with your hands or feet.

-Impaired sensations can lead to injury and balance problems.
+Impaired sensation can lead to injury and balance problems.

-If you’ve ever crossed your legs and had one go numb when you stand up, you’ve experienced impaired sensation.
-While this feeling may go away in a few minutes, impaired sensation associated with other conditions may not.
-Examples include:
+If you’ve ever crossed your legs and had one of them go numb, you’ve experienced impaired sensation.
+While this feeling may go away within a few minutes, impaired sensation that’s caused by other conditions may not.

 - brain tumor